Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week9/Building_Event_driven_archi_on_AWS.md

 In this module, you will create a custom EventBridge event bus, Orders, and an EventBridge rule, OrderDevRule, which matches all events sent to the Orders event bus and sends the events to a CloudWatch Logs log group, /aws/events/orders.
 See the diagram above:

-T
-he technique of logging all events to CloudWatch Logs is useful when implementing EventBridge rules.
+The technique of logging all events to CloudWatch Logs is useful when implementing EventBridge rules.
 ### Step 1 Create a custom event bus
 1. On the EventBridge homepage, under Events, select Event buses from the left navigation.
 2. Click Create event bus.